Babe Herman: Career

 Herman was an outstanding hitter, but a markedly below-average fielder who led the National League in errors in 1927 as a first baseman and in each of the next two years playing in right field.
 Fresco Thompson, a 1931 teammate, observed: "He wore a glove for one reason: because it was a league custom."
 Herman developed a self-deprecating attitude about his shortcomings; when informed by a local bank that someone had been impersonating him and cashing bad checks, he said, "Hit him a few flyballs.
 If he catches any, it ain't me."
+He also claimed that he'd immediately quit if a flyball ever hit him on the head, and when someone asked if that included the shoulders, Herman replied, "No, only the head.
+Shoulders don't count."
 His style of play, along with that of the entire team, led to Brooklyn being dubbed "The Daffiness Boys", with sportswriter Frank Graham noting, "They were not normally of a clownish nature, and some of them were very good ballplayers, indeed, but they were overcome by the atmosphere in which they found themselves as soon as they had put on Brooklyn uniforms."

 In the seventh inning of a game on August 15, 1926, against the Boston Braves at Ebbets Field, Herman tried to stretch a double off the right-field wall into a triple with one out and the bases loaded.
 Chick Fewster, who had been on first base, advanced to third base – which was already occupied by Dazzy Vance, who had started on second base but became caught in a rundown between third and home and was dashing back to third.
 All three men ended up on third base, with Herman not having watched the play in front of him.
 The Braves third baseman, Eddie Taylor, tagged all three just to be sure of getting as many outs as possible.
 The slow-footed Vance had been a major contributor to the situation, but according to the rules, because he was the lead runner and not forced to advance, he was entitled to third base, so umpire Beans Reardon called Herman and Fewster out.
 Thus, Herman "doubled into a double play," although Hank DeBerry also scored the game's winning run on the play before the daffiness started.
 Herman later complained that no one remembered that he drove in the winning run on the play.
 The incident led to the popular joke: